Manolis Stefanoudakis: Personal history

 Stefanoudakis was born in Heraklion, Greece in 1983.
-He suffered permanent spinal chord injuries after a traffic accident in 2007.
+He suffered permanent spinal cord injuries after a traffic accident in 2007.

 Athletics career

 Stefanoudakis took to para-sport after his accident as a way for improving his health.
 He first tried our swimming, but a lack of facilities curtailed this option.
 He took to athletics instead and by 2010 he was classified as a F54 athlete and was competing at meets.
 Stefanoudakis represented Greece at the 2012 Summer Paralympics in London.
-There he competed in both the F54-56 Shot put and the F54/55/56 javelin throw, winning bronze in the latter with a distance of 27.37 metres.
+There he competed in both the F54–56 Shot put and the F54/55/56 javelin throw, winning bronze in the latter with a distance of 27.37 metres.
 As well as Paralympic success, Stefanoudakis has also won medals at both World and European Championships level.
 His most notable achievement in athletics outside the Paralympics was a gold medal in the T54 javelin at the 2015 Championships in Doha.

+He was awarded as the Best Greek male athlete with a disability for 2015.

+The Greek Olympic Committee designated him as the flag bearer for the opening ceremony at the Paris 2024 Olympic Games, along with Theodora Paschalidou.